rosannagamal/library-management-gui/README.md

 * SignIn
 * SignUp
 * Search For Book
-* Page Displaying Data Dbout Book
+* Page Displaying Data About Book
 * Borrow Book
 * Data About Most Borrowed Book
 * Books Borrowed by Student With Date the Book Was Borrowed